nrachapa/PurdueCS-Naren_Rachapalli/README.md

 # PurdueCS-Naren_Rachapalli
-Projects from CS course at Purdue University. *Note this is not for copying or referencing purposes and I respect the University Guidelines of Academic Dishonesty.*
+Projects from CS courses at Purdue University.
+*Note this is not for copying or referencing purposes.
+I respect the University Guidelines of Academic Dishonesty and condone Academic Dishonesty*